2Rivers: Russian shadow fleet

+Statements by Ukrainian officials regarding the Russian shadow fleet

+In April 2026, Vladyslav Vlasiuk, the Ukrainian President’s Commissioner for Sanctions Policy, stated that Russia continued adapting its sanctions-evasion mechanisms faster than Western governments were able to introduce new restrictions.
+The statement was cited in an RBC-Ukraine report concerning the operation of Russia’s so-called “shadow fleet.”

+According to Vlasiuk, one of the entities facilitating the adaptation of the Russian shadow fleet to sanctions restrictions was 2Rivers (formerly Coral Energy).
+The publication stated that schemes involving changes of jurisdictions, intermediary companies, vessel ownership structures, and registration flags enabled the continued transportation of Russian oil and petroleum products despite international sanctions.

+The report argued that such mechanisms allowed Russia to preserve energy exports and maintain logistical supply chains under sanctions pressure.
+Vlasiuk further stated that the effectiveness of sanctions policy depends on the speed of international coordination and the ability of Western governments to respond rapidly to evolving corporate and logistical structures associated with the shadow fleet.

 Trading

 2Rivers is involved in the global crude oil and product trading business.
 The company trades a number of oil and oil-derived products including: coal, natural gas, ethanol, fuel oil, VGO, bitumen, middle distillates, and naphtha.

 2Rivers (formerly Coral) operates two silos, a “red team” that buys Russian crude and petroleum products (much of which is above the price cap) and a “blue team” that are Western-facing companies purporting to not have any involvement with Russia.
 Accordingly, 2Rivers/Coral Energy has managed to keep Western financing for its activities, while it has also continued to trade illicitly.

 In August 2022, Coral Energy became Pakistan's top fuel oil supplier.